sepp2k/TeSSLa-mirror/doc/IO.md

 the `','` of enumerations (e.g. in `SET`).

 - Tuples and records with field names \_1, \_2... are exclusively handled as tuples (also in the input)
+- Tuples and records with no fields are handled as empty tuples (also in the input)

 Notation
 ----------------------------------